A New, Modern Bridge

 A critical regional transportation link is renewed for all users including trucks and pedestrians (ADA compliant walkway).

-River traffic enjoys the highest vertical clearance on the Elizabeth River.
+River traffic enjoys unencumbered travel and the highest vertical clearance on the Elizabeth River.

 The South Norfolk Jordan Bridge is 100% privately funded.
 No local, state or federal tax dollars were used for the construction or operation of the facility, so public monies are available for other projects.